PollyP/TraceVizPintool/README.md

 ![TraceVizPintool output - overview](https://github.com/PollyP/TraceVizPintool/blob/master/examples/lab18-01-overview.png)

-The gray boxes are the image loads.
-The pink boxes is the unpacking code, executing out of one segment.
+The gray boxes are image loads.
+The pink boxes shows the unpacking code, executing out of one segment.
 Here's a close-up:

 ![TraceVizPintool output - unpacker detail](https://github.com/PollyP/TraceVizPintool/blob/master/examples/lab18-01-detail-01.png)

 Now we switch to yellow boxes; this means we are now executing instructions from a different section.
-This is a "section hop," and in this case it means we have finished unpacking and are now executing the payload.
+This is a section hop, and in this case it means we have finished unpacking and are now executing the payload.
 Here's a close-up:

 ![TraceVizPintool output - payload detail](https://github.com/PollyP/TraceVizPintool/blob/master/examples/lab18-01-detail-02.png)